alexander-koch/golem/Bytecode.md

 |DIV                  | pops two values from the stack and divides them, pushes result
 |MOD                  | pops two values from the stack and applies modulo to them, pushes result
 |---                  |---
-|EQUAL                | pops two values from the stack and compares them, pushes a boolean
+|EQUAL                | pops two values from the stack and tests a == b, pushes a boolean
+|LESS                 | pops two values from the stack and tests a < b, pushes a boolean
 |---                  |---
 |INVOKE X Y           | invokes the method X on top of the stack with y params
 |---                  |---